 Cold leads refer to those who haven’t had any previous experience neither with your brand nor with your business.

-They may have dropped by your landing page (created with Landingi) or homepage, maybe casually checked your offer and signed up to a newsletter (because your landing page or pop up seemed cool) but haven’t truly engaged with your business (for instance, they haven’t commented or haven’t started following you on your social media channels).
+They may have dropped by your landing page or homepage, maybe casually checked your offer and signed up to a newsletter (because your landing page template or pop up seemed cool) but haven’t truly engaged with your business (for instance, they haven’t commented or haven’t started following you on your social media channels).

 With such little engagement, you don’t have any valuable information about them other than their name or email address.
 Therefore, they are not the best candidates to be pushed for sales as they may still be distrustful.
 You should keep them on your list and try to get a notion of whether they are likely to interact with your business in the future.